Mangala-Manmatharaja/Endpoint-Security-CCNA/README.md

 ## 📚 Project Overview

-The goal of this lab is to **secure a wireless network** for a small business by configuring WPA2 Personal security on the 2.4 GHz band, updating client dev settings, and verifying connectivity.
+The goal of this lab is to **secure a wireless network** for a small business by configuring WPA2 Personal security on the 2.4 GHz band, updating client devi settings, and verifying connectivity.
 This exercise reinforces practical skills in wireless configuration and endpoint security.

 ---